opardo/dlmRStan/README.md

 )

 ```
-Once the model is run, a fitting's validation is done.
-These include
+Once the model is fitted, a validation of the results is done.
+This includes
 - Mean squared errors (MSE),
 - Mean absolute errors (MAE)
 - Soft pseudo-squared R (squared correlation between the real data and the model's mean prediction)